YZhang469/UPenn-RMSTADD/README.txt

 ./application/:
   A subfolder containing all scripts for data analysis reported in the manuscript (Section 5) and in the supplementary material (Appendix C).
   * analysis.r: An R script that performs the main data analysis, including generating the estimates of covariate effects with standard error and p-value (Table 3) and plotting the histogram of baseline mean RMST mu0's (Figures 1 and 2).
-To generate results in the supplementary material (Appendix C), change the parameter value L =  5*365 in the function "estBeta()" to L = 1*365 and L = 3*365 for 1-year RMST and 3-year RMST, respectively.
+To generate results in the supplementary material (Appendix C, Table C.1), change the parameter value L =  5*365 in the function "estBeta()" to L = 1*365 and L = 3*365 for 1-year RMST and 3-year RMST, respectively.
   * diagnostics.r: An R script that calculates C-statistic and Brier score of our proposed method and compare them with those of the additive RMST model, the stratified multiplicative RMST model and the Cox PH model (Table 4).

 ./function/: